 The adoption of blockchain technology and asset tokenization is advancing at a rapid pace, but the real engine driving its global development is the existence of a clear, consistent and innovation-friendly legal framework.

 Some countries have already established themselves as regulatory benchmarks, establishing specific rules for cryptoassets, DLT infrastructures and token issuance with legal backing.
-In this article we show you the relevant information on the regulation of digital assets in the United Arab Emirates, which you can use as a guide if you are looking to operate internationally or evaluate different strategic locations.
+In this article we show you relevant information about blockchain regulation in United Arab Emirates, which you can use as a guide if you are looking to operate internationally or evaluate different strategic locations.

-Current legislation on blockchain and virtual assets in the United Arab Emirates.
+Current virtual asset and blockchain regulation in United Arab Emirates.

 Act No. 4 of 2022 (VARA Dubai)